awphi/adamwph-next/src/assets/welcome.md

 # Welcome

 Hey!
-I'm Adam, software engineer from Cambridge, UK.
-I graduated from Durham University in 2022 with 1st class BSc in Computer Science.

-I'm now a full-stack software engineer with 3+ years experience with a front-end focus.
+I'm Adam, a full-stack software engineer with 3+ years experience with a front-end focus based in, and from, Cambridge, 🇬🇧.
+I've been programming for as long as I can remember (/cliche) and it's what I love to do - making stuff.
 I pride myself on building performant, scalable and flexible web applications across many domains.
 I have a strong affinity for data visualisation and developer experience particularly when it comes to the intricacies of frontend build tooling.

-I've been programming for as long as I can remember (/cliche) and it's what I love to do - making stuff.

 # Interests & Experience